tocco934/aws-foundry-ssl/README.md

 - Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
 - Better ownership/permissions defaults?
 - Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)
+- Consider using SSH forwarding via SSM instead of key pair stuff, would need to look into this